ryisenberg/protocols/gibson-assembly.md

   -	Press two red buttons simultaneously till the pulse sound is heard for about 3 seconds
   -	Pull out sliding arm and immediately add 900ul SOC media and transfer cells into a sterile 1.7 ml microcentrifuge tube
   -	Dispose of cuvette as glass waste and turn off the machine
--	Recover cells by incubating in 37C shaker for 30 mins
+-	Recover cells by incubating in 37C shaker for 1 hour
 -	For purified plasmid, plate 100ul of cells on agar containing the appropriate selection.
 For ligation reaction, spin down cells for 5 min at 5000 rpm and remove excess media, resuspending in 100 ul media and plating on agar containing the appropriate selection.
 -	Spread cells using glass beads and incubate plate at 37C overnight or until colonies start to appear
 -	Include an intact vector control